ruwanwija/E-Commerce/README.md

 5.Add the address content in to config folder
 6.Create address-card component and connect the address component

+##  Shopping view checkout page implementation
+# Client
+1.Design the checkout page
+2.Design the orders page
+3.Create a orders component in the admin view
+4.Design the order page in admin and shopping components 5.Connect the admin order page with admin orders component 6.Create order details component at the admin view and connect the order component 7.Create order details component in the shopping view 8.Implement the order details component in the account page order section

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.